claukers/miqro-runner/docs/README.md

 ```
 usage: miqro-runner <command> [args]
 Available commands:
 	start		starts a microservice
+	start-script	starts a script
-  watch starts a microservice in watch mode on the service dir.
+	watch		starts a microservice in watch mode on the service dir
-  init  inits your config folder (MIQRO_DIRNAME)
-  reset delete custom made config files.
+	watch-script	starts a script in watch mode on the script dir
+	version		prints miqro-runner version.
 ```

 ## documentation